kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

   - The setting that controls this is AutoShareServer which must be set to 1.
   - Windows 10 has the ADMIN$ disabled by default.
   - For all other OS's, these shares are enabled by default and can cause other issues if disabled.
 For more information, see http://support.microsoft.com/kb/842715/en-us

-"
+A general indicator that the patch audit ran correctly is the presence of "WMI Available" in the scan logs, and "Credentialed Checks : Yes" in Nessus Scan Information plugin output.

 * * *
-# Check Creds Work
+# Check Admin Creds Work
 - Credentials have admin rights if they can access C$ and ADMIN$ share, both required for Nessus to work
 - My testing indicates that you can use either:
   - Domain Admin account (in most situations